Planning a trip to Reykjavik? Want to see all the sights for as little as possible?

 You can buy the card online from the tourist board in Icelandic krónur, or from Get Your Guide in other currencies.
 The price is usually similar whichever site you use, but both do occasional special offers and discounts, so it’s worth checking before buying.

-Whichever site you use, the card works in the same way.
-It’s activated when you first use it, so you have a full 24, 48 or 72 hours (depending on which pass you buy) from the moment you enter the first attraction.
+Either way, you’ll have a full 24, 48 or 72 hours (depending on which pass you buy) from the moment it’s activated.

 Where do I collect the Reykjavik City Card?

-- Kjarvalsstaðir Art Museum, Flókagata, 105 Reykjavík.
+• Kjarvalsstaðir Art Museum, Flókagata, 105 Reykjavík

-- Árbær Open Air Museum, Kistuhylur, 110 Reykjavík.
+• Árbær Open Air Museum, Kistuhylur, 110 Reykjavík

-- Reykjavík Maritime Museum, Grandagarður 8, 101 Reykjavík.
+• Reykjavík Maritime Museum, Grandagarður 8, 101 Reykjavík

-- Reykjavík City Hall,Tjarnargata 11, 101 Reykjavík (weekdays only).
+• Reykjavík City Hall,Tjarnargata 11, 101 Reykjavík (weekdays only)

-- Reykjavík’s Service Center Borgartún 12-14, 105 Reykjavík (weekdays only).
+• Reykjavík’s Service Center Borgartún 12-14, 105 Reykjavík (weekdays only).

 The million-dollar question: is it worth buying?